How to Change Your Distracted Driving Habits

 Adjust Before You Leave

 The most important thing is that you stay safe and keep others safe while driving.
-In the month of April, you can put these techniques into practice and see that distracted driving isn’t difficult to prevent.
+In April, you can put these techniques into practice and see that distracted driving isn’t difficult to prevent.